castai/terraform-castai-omni-cluster/README.md

 ## What This Module Installs

-1. **Liqo** - Multi-cluster networking capability for connecting edge locations
+This module creates the necessary Kubernetes resources for CAST AI Omni:

+1. **Kubernetes Namespace** (`castai-omni`) - Dedicated namespace for CAST AI Omni components
+2. **Kubernetes Secret** - Contains the CAST AI API token for agent authentication
-2. **CAST AI Omni Cluster Resource** - Enables Omni functionality in CAST AI
+3. **CAST AI Omni Cluster Resource** - Enables Omni functionality in CAST AI
-3. **CAST AI Omni Agent** - Manages cluster connectivity and operations
+4. **CAST AI Omni Agent Helm Chart** (optional, skippable with `skip_helm = true`) - Manages cluster connectivity and operations
+5. **ConfigMap with Helm Values** (created when `skip_helm = true`) - Provides Helm values for GitOps-based deployment

+**Note**: When `skip_helm = true`, the module creates only the namespace, secret, ConfigMap, and CAST AI Omni cluster resource, allowing you to manage the Helm chart installation via GitOps tools like ArgoCD or Flux.

 ## Usage